-186 club members in 2018 Individual members 101 senior competitive the highest since 2015 71 senior participant of total statewide Individual members of total statewide club members club affiliated between
+186 club members in 2018 Individual members 101 senior competitive the highest since 2015 71 senior participant of total of total statewide statewide club members Individual members EVENTS are delivered by 6 show societies 1 sport committee 1 event committee club affiliated between were identified within the reporting zone.
+Of these, 3 had facility data provided by the Queensland Government's Sport Planning Tool74 and through follow up contact with affiliates.
+These 3 facilities provide:

-1 sport committee

-1 event committee